marizethpb/Massachussets-General-Hospital-Dashboard/README.md

 - I though this was an opportunity to apply custom date slicer and challenge myself to write more measures than create calculated columns.

 ## What is this dashboard?
-This dashboard is a high level dashboard about the operations and Finance of Massachussets General Hospital.
+This dashboard is a high level dashboard about the operations and finance of Massachussets General Hospital.
 The questions given by maven analytics mainly focuses on operations and finance so I figured I'd create dashboard for each.

 **Aside from the calendar table (a calculated table), I've tried to avoid doing more calculated tables because I wanted to try a bit of complex dax.
-From this dashboard, I've learned that custom date slicer is hard specially if you have overlapping date options and doing complex dax will only slow down the report**
+From this dashboard, I've learned that custom date slicer is hard especially if you have overlapping date options and doing complex dax will only slow down the report**

 ### Operations Dashboard
 Metrics within the rounded boxes answer these questions: